secretGeek/til/typescript/getting_started.md

     tsc *.ts --out example.js --watch

-## DOing more with visual studio code.
+## Doing more with visual studio code.

-The first step in working on a TypeScript project in visual studio vode is to add a `tsconfig.json` file to the root of the project.
+The first step in working on a TypeScript project in visual studio code is to add a `tsconfig.json` file to the root of the project.

 It can be an empty object, like this: